General Terms and Conditions of Business and Delivery

 - the sending of locked devices, unless the customer can demonstrate that a defect existed notwithstanding these measures.

-2. We are entitled to demand that the customer submit invoices that were made out to end customers for the devices reported in connection with service processing, to the extent that this is necessary in order to assert claims against input suppliers.
+- We are entitled to demand that the customer submit invoices to end customers for the devices reported in connection with service processing, to the extent that this is necessary in order to assert claims against input suppliers.

-3. If devices sent to us for elimination of defects prove to have no defects or if claims for defects are excluded, we are entitled to bill the customer a flat-rate service charge of EUR 25 per device.
+- If devices sent to us for elimination of defects prove to have no defects, or if claims for defects are excluded, we are entitled to bill the customer a flat-rate service charge of EUR 25 per device.
 More extensive claims are unaffected.
 Where appropriate, the flat-rate service charge will be added to more extensive claims.

 - The customer’s claims for compensation of damages and reimbursement of expenses are excluded, regardless of the legal basis, including for breach of contractual obligations and tort.